CoderDojoTC/bipes/docs/pico/basics/blink.md

 ![BIPES external LEDS](../../img/pico/externalLEDS.jpg)

-Here are the blocks that will blink the LEDs that are connected to GPIO16 & GPIO17, this time 10 times.
+Here are the blocks that will blink the LEDs that are connected to GPIO16 & GPIO17 time 10 times, then turn off the remaining lit LED.

 ![BIPES external LEDS Blocks](../../img/pico/externalLEDsBlocks.jpg)